Takeru Segawa

 A professional competitor since 2008, Segawa became the K-1 Super Bantamweight champion when he defeated Taiga Kawabe in the finals of the 2015 K-1 Super Bantamweight Grand Prix, on April 19, 2015.
 He became the K-1 Featherweight champion when he defeated Kaito Ozawa in the finals of the 2016 K-1 Featherweight Grand Prix, on November 3, 2016, thus becoming the first two-weight champion in K-1 history.
 He further became the K-1 Super Featherweight champion after defeating Kosuke Komiyama in the finals of the 2018 K-1 Super Featherweight Grand Prix, on March 21, 2018, thus becoming the first and only three weight champion in K-1 history.

-As of September 2020, he is the #1 ranked Bantamweight and the #1 pound-for-pound kickboxer in the world by Combat Press.
-He's been ranked the #1 P4P kickboxer since June 2019, and first entered the P4P list in October 2015.
-He was ranked the #1 flyweight by Combat Press from May 2019, until August 2020.
-Previous to that, he was ranked as the #1 bantamweight by Combat Press from April 2018 until April 2019.
+Segawa was ranked as a top ten pound for pound kickboxer by Combat Press from June 2015 until October 2022, when he took an extended break to heal a number of injuries, and was ranked as the best pound for pound kickboxer from June 2019 until July 2022.
+Combat Press ranked him as the best flyweight and later the best bantamweight in their divisional rankings as well.

-Personal life
+Personal life and background

+Born on July 29, 1991, Takeru was named after Yamato Takeru by his father, who was an avid amateur historian.
 As a child, Takeru was a fan of both pro-wrestling and kickboxing.
 He was inspired to pursue kickboxing as a professional career after seeing Andy Hug win the 1996 K-1 Grand Prix.
 After being expelled from highschool, three months into his first year, he decided to move to Thailand where he trained striking full-time.
-As he was training, he also attended a correspondence school, which would enable him to participate in K-1 Koshien tournaments.
+As he was training, he also attended a correspondence school, which enabled him to participate in K-1 Koshien tournaments, open only to high-schoolers.
 After graduating from high school, Takeru began training at Team Dragon under Kensaku Maeda.

 Takeru has two siblings, an older and younger sister.
-Before deciding to become a professional prizefighter, Takeru was studying to become a childcare worker.
+Before deciding to become a professional prizefighter, Takeru was studying to become a child care worker.

-Takeru opened his YouTube channel on April 15, 2020.
+On July 28, 2025, Takeru married his long time partner, Aoi Kawaguchi, in Japan.